pengzh313/UBC-DS-Cert-Courses/vis/notes/positive relationship.md

 The below discussion bewteen Peng and the course instructor was for Assignment 4 Q2.4

-**Question**: t has been over halfway for the Data Visualization course.
+**Question**: It has been over halfway for the Data Visualization course.
 So far I think it is quite straight-forward to write codes and generate simple to moderately complex plots by following the course materials, Altair documentations, and other references.
 However, sometimes I still felt not very clear when interpreting the visualization.
 Take assignment 4, Q2.4 as an example:

 The question is to find any columns that appear to have a positive relationship with the vote_average column.
 If we only review the matrix plots from Q2.3, I would say all three columns, 'runtime', 'revenue', and 'vote_count', have shown a slightly positive relationship with the 'vote_average' column.
 Especially, I cannot tell difference between 'revenue' and 'vote_count' by comparing the two plots visually.